easilyBaffled/console.tap/proposal.md

 </details>

-# Externals
+# Additional Resources
 I have a more thorough post on Dev.To about this [Why (We) Make Room For `console.log`? - DEV Community 👩‍💻👨‍💻](https://dev.to/easilybaffled/why-we-make-room-for-console-log-2j52)
-And an [npm module]([console.tap  -  npm]https://www.npmjs.com/package/console.tap), which includes a polyfill.
+And an [npm module](https://www.npmjs.com/package/console.tap), which includes a polyfill.